numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

-It is often argued that the fixed-cost approach is close to what is needed for real word applications where the total number of function evaluations is limited.
+It is often argued that the fixed-cost approach is close to what is needed for real world applications where the total number of function evaluations is limited.
 On the other hand, also a minimum target requirement needs to be achieved in real world applications, for example, getting (noticeably) better than the currently available best solution or than a competitor.